canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 `realtimeRestModel()` returns what we call a _connection_.
 It’s just an object that has a `.Map` property.

-The `Todo` is a new data type that has these methods for making API calls:
+The `Todo` is a new model that has these methods for making API calls:

 - `Todo.getList()` calls `GET /api/todos`
 - `new Todo().save()` calls `POST /api/todos`